-Street and Working Children are among the most marginalized and vulnerable groups in society.
-They are exposed to many threats and dangers including child labour, child trafficking, sexual abuse, extreme poverty, physical and mental abuse and homelessness.
+Street connected children are among the most marginalized and vulnerable groups in the society.
+They are exposed to many threats and dangers including child labour, child trafficking, sexual abuse, extreme poverty, physical and mental abuse, and homelessness.

 A Census of India carried out in 2011 found that the total number of children under the age of 18 involved in child labour is 23.8 million.
 10.1 million of these children were aged up to 14.
-Perhaps the scariest statistic is that Children up to 18 years old make up 5 per cent of the country’s total workforce.
+Perhaps the scariest statistics is that children up to 18 years old make up 5 per cent of the country’s total workforce.

-- The Right to Survival – to life, health, nutrition, name, nationality
+- Right to Survival – to life, health, nutrition, name, nationality

 - Right to Development – to education, care, leisure, recreation, cultural activities